 Rutstrum wrote that quote on the right more than 50 years ago.
 Well, the thick pig-stickers are all the rage again now.
 Some of the high-quality heavy-duty bushcraft and survival knives are amazing, and can be used to split substantial logs, but if you're already carrying an axe and saw and will be portaging a lot, I'd save the extra weight and choose a light, yet strong, very sharp, fined-edged fixed blade for your primary camp knife.

-- Mora Fixed-blade Knife.
+Mora Fixed-blade Knife.
 Mora's fixed-blade knives are so light, cheap, and reliable, there’s no reason not to have one on a trip.
 Maybe even two.
+The Mora knife is a favorite of Mors Kochanski, and it quickly became one of my favorites, too.
 When I was developing the Expedition Canoeing School and Wilderness Survival Schools for Northern Star Council, I made sure each participant was issued a Mora.
 With some basic bushcraft skills, you can put this knife up to a wide array of tasks.
 I've used mine to build lean-tos and feed all-night fires on Winter survival courses in Maine and Minnesota.
 It's helped process three Alaskan moose back-to-back.
 It cut bait in the sweaty swamps of Florida.
 It even sliced tropical fruit in Kauai.
 The Mora's stick tang (blade metal continuing into the handle) allows for medium duty splitting (a task that will readily break most folding knives), and it's Scandinavian grind (the edge comes down in one large "V") allows it to perfectly plane off wood shavings for fire starting—a tremendous aid in wet weather!
 This edge design is also very easy to sharpen and takes a wicked edge.
 The cheap-looking plastic handles are comfortable and fill your hand, allowing you to carve at length without cramping or developing blisters.
 I typically carry the carbon steel version, but there's also an excellent stainless steel version, which may be better suited for many canoe campers who are looking for low maintenance.

 Fish and Food Blade